simplyYan/GalaktaGlare/README.md

 ## Main features

-- Text Classification (Windows, Linux and macOS);
+- Text Classification;

-- Data analysis (Windows, Linux and macOS);
+- Data analysis;

-- Anomaly detection (Windows, Linux and macOS);
+- Anomaly detection;

-- Image classification/recognition (Windows, Linux and macOS);
+- Image classification/recognition;

-- Voice command recognition (Windows and Linux);
+- Voice command recognition;

-- TTS (Text To Speech) for Windows, Linux, and macOS;
+- TTS (Text To Speech);

-- Natural Language Processing (NLP) for Windows, Linux and macOS;
+- Natural Language Processing (NLP);

-- Operations with Tensors (Windows, Linux and macOS);
+- Operations with Tensors;

-- Support for creating neural networks (Windows, Linux and macOS);
+- Support for creating neural networks;

-- Decision Trees (Windows, Linux and macOS);
+- Decision Trees;

 ## How to install
 You can install using 'go get'.
 To do this, use the command: